42mandychen/42mandychen.github.io/resume/index.md

 - Deployed a web app that allows users to query information about UBC course offerings and classrooms, view results, and schedule courses into available rooms in a team of two.
 - Built data models that parse data from compressed JSON and HTML files asynchronously using promises, JSZip and parse5 APIs, process and cache data in local JSON files for fast and stable client-side access in TypeScript.
 - Implemented aggregate and group-by functionalities in backend query language following defined EBNF syntax.
-- Completed RESTful endpoints adaption with Restify APIs, and used endpoints in React to set up and finish a course information exploration page.
+- Completed RESTful endpoints using Restify, and finished a course information exploration page with React.
 - Designed and executed unit tests using Mocha framework in WebStorm IDE.
 - Collaborated with teammate through version control system and issue tracker on GitHub.